Sushil Koirala: Political career

 Koirala entered politics in 1954 inspired by the social-democratic ideals of the Nepali Congress.
 In 1958, he keenly participated in Bhadra Abagya Aandalon (Civil Disobedience Movement) launched by the Nepali Congress.
 In 1959, he actively involved himself in the party's objective of carrying out the democratic elections.
 The election saw Bishweshwar Prasad Koirala become the first elected prime minister of the country.
 However, King Mahendra planned and executed a coup in December 1960 and expelled the elected government led by B.P.
 Koirala.
 This resulted in the exile of several members of the Nepali Congress to India, which included Sushil Koirala.
 He remained in political exile in India for 16 years following the royal takeover of 1960.
 Koirala also spent three years in Indian prisons for his involvement in a plane hijacking in 1973.
 While in exile, Koirala was the editor of Tarun in Varanasi, the official party publication.
 He has been a member of the Central Working Committee of the party since 1979 and was appointed General Secretary of the party in 1996 and Vice President in 1998.

 In 2001, he lost the leadership ballot for Nepali Congress' parliamentary party to former prime minister Sher Bahadur Deuba.
 Koirala was appointed acting president of the party in 2008 by president Girija Prasad Koirala.
 The 12th general convention of the Nepali Congress, on 22 September 2010, elected him party president.

 The Nepali Congress emerged as the largest party in the 2013 Constituent Assembly elections under Koirala's leadership.
 He was elected leader of the Congress' parliamentary party securing 105 out of 194 votes against former prime minister Deuba's 89 votes, and on 10 February 2014, he was nominated as prime minister by the constituent assembly.
 During his tenure as prime minister, his government was criticized for its slow aid response to the April 2015 Nepal earthquake.
 A historic agreement among the country's four major political parties was also made that year, which paved the way for the promulgation of a new constitution.
 Due his major role, he is also known as the "Father of the Constitution" Honouring a pledge to stand down as prime minister once the new constitution came into effect, Koirala resigned on 10 October 2015.
-He sought re-election but was defeated by KP Sharma Oli, leader of Congress' former coalition partners, the CPN (UML).
+He sought re-election but was defeated by K. P. Sharma Oli, leader of Congress' former coalition partners, the CPN (UML).